NeoGeographyToolkit/StereoPipeline/docs/stereodefault.rst

     (default = affineepipolar)

     When ``alignment-method`` is set to ``local_epipolar``,
-    the images are divided into small tiles of size ``--corr-tile-size`` expanded by a padding of
+    the images are divided into small tiles with padding (:numref:`ps_tiling`).
+Local epipolar alignment is
-    ``--sgm-collar-size`` on all sides, epipolar alignment is applied to each pair of tiles, making the stereo disparity horizontal, then a desired 1D correlation algorithm (specified via ``--stereo-algorithm``) finds this disparity :cite:`de2014automatic`.
+    applied to each pair of tiles, making the stereo disparity horizontal, then a desired 1D correlation algorithm (specified via ``--stereo-algorithm``) finds this disparity :cite:`de2014automatic`.